Coffee Table Decor Ideas: 15 Simple Styling Tricks Designers Always Use

 https://www.reddit.com/r/HomeDecorating/comments/1apwzh3/placement_coffee_table_and_maybe_other_tips/

-Built-in storage changes what’s possible with coffee table styling.
+Built-in storage changes the whole game with coffee table styling.
 This low-profile wood piece with its single drawer and open shelf demonstrates practical mid-century design.

-The warm wood grain becomes the decorative element here. r/JimmyMus places just a single magazine on top, leaving the surface almost completely clear.
+The warm wood grain becomes THE decorative element here.
+Just a single magazine sits on top, leaving the surface almost completely clear.
 The lower open shelf displays a red and black teapot alongside more magazines, showing storage that’s accessible but contained.

-Behind the table, those raw wood storage units echo the coffee table’s finish while black-framed botanical prints add vertical interest.
-The cream shag rug softens all the hard surfaces and wood tones.
+Behind the table, raw wood storage units echo the coffee table’s finish while black-framed botanical prints add vertical interest.
+The cream shag rug softens all those hard surfaces and wood tones.

 Mid-Century Modern Walnut Coffee Table with Plant Focus